ThirstyHead/talk-o-vision/README.md

 ## Running Locally

 This presentation can be served from any standard web server.
-(For example, [Caddy](https://caddyserver.com/).)
+(For example, [Caddy](https://caddyserver.com/).
+See the included `Caddyfile` for configuration details.)

 A NodeJS-based web server is included to make it easy to run locally.
 To run the web server: